0glabs/0g-da-example-rust/README.md

 ## --- Quick test-----
 cargo run -- zerog-da-disperse

-Run 3MB dispersals on ZGDA.
-Each request to ZGDA is limited to a 512K chunk.
+Run 3MB dispersals on 0G DA.
+Each request to 0G DA is limited to a 512K chunk.
 Requests are rate limited to 6 requests per second and 6 max outstanding requests per second.

 ## TODO: